rasterm/rasterm/docs/API.md

 | `OwnedIndexedFrame` | Owns its index buffer, palette, and damage rects. `view()` returns a borrowed view. |
 | `SharedFrameView` | Borrowed packed view tied to a shared lifetime token (`std::shared_ptr`). |
 | `SharedIndexedFrameView` | Borrowed indexed view tied to a shared lifetime token (`std::shared_ptr`). |

+Use `FrameView::tightlyPacked()` or `IndexedFrameView::tightlyPacked()` when rows have no padding, they calculate and overflow check the stride. `PaletteView::from()` creates a borrowed palette from `std::span<const RgbColor>`.
+Aggregate initialization remains available when callers already have an explicit stride or metadata.

+The pointer based `Engine::renderFrame(data, width, height, stride, format)` overload remains supported, but `FrameView` is preferred for new code because its ownership and metadata are explicit.

 Supported `PixelFormat` types: `RGB24`, `BGR24`, `RGBA32`, `BGRA32`, `RGB565`, `XRGB1555`, and `RGBA4444`.
 Alpha channels are ignored, including when alpha is zero, RGB components are encoded as stored and rasterm does not infer straight or premultiplied alpha.
 Packed 16-bit formats assume little endian byte ordering.
 Unrecognized formats fail validation via `isValidPixelFormat()` and `bytesPerPixel()`.